trip info

 FAQs About Lower Mustang Trek

 The treks around Jomsom are moderately difficult.
 The highest elevation is Muktinath at 3,762m/12,343ft, but all nights are spent below 3000 metres.
-It is suitable for both first-time and repeat visitors to Nepal, though a reasonable level of fitness and good health is required.
+It is suitable for both first-time and repeat visitors to Nepal.

 As Jomsom and Mustang are in the rain shadow of the Himalaya and receive little rainfall, this is one of the few places in Nepal that is ideal for trekking in the monsoon months (June to August).
 However, flights from Pokhara to Jomsom are frequently delayed at this time of year due to bad weather, so best to have a buffer of a couple days on either end to avoid missing any important connections.
 Like elsewhere in Nepal, spring (March-May) and fall (September to November) are also good times to go to Jomsom. but, Visiting in winter is not advised, as temperatures here get very cold, and many resources (including running water) become scarce in Mustang.
 Many locals shut their businesses.